yaaama/totui/README.md

 You can

-1. Clone the repo: `git clone https://github.com/yaaama/totui`
+1. Clone the repo: `git clone --depth 1 https://github.com/yaaama/totui`
 2. Go into the cloned folder: `cd totui`
+3. Create a build directory: `mkdir build`
-3. Make the file `make`
+4. Make the project: `make`
+5. There should be an executable inside the `build` folder now. `cd` into that that folder (`cd build`).
-4. Run the program: `./totui`
+6. Run the program: `./totui`.

 <a id="org74c41f2"></a>